gpeyton/ai-devotional/devotional/index_Q2.md

 Seeking purity in our bodies, thoughts, words, and actions.
 *Hymn*: Whiter Than Snow

-### Day 3: What Is Required in the Second Commandment?
+### Day 3: What Kind of Death Did Christ Die?
-*Catechism Q50*: What is required in the second commandment?
+*Catechism Q54*: What kind of death did Christ die?
-*Catechism A*: The second commandment requireth the receiving, observing, and keeping pure and entire, all such religious worship and ordinances as God hath appointed in his word.
+*Catechism A*: The painful and shameful death of the cross.
 *Hymn*: Spirit of the Living God

 ### Day 4: Invisible